Trekking peaks of Nepal

 27°54'31" 86°40'14", Khumbu region, Mahalangur range - you beauty!

-There is a Summitpost.org description of the alternative from Machermo.
+There is a Summitpost.org description of the alternative route from Machermo.

 A - Nirekha 6159m

 Khumbu region, between Gokyo and Lobuche.
 This peak is between the Kangchung Twins (Abi) and Lobuche West.
 On maps of the region north of the Cho La is another potential pass, the peak is accessible from there.
-Friends have climbed it and while it is a little tough as a simple trekking peak, for anyone who has some modest but real technical skills, it is a suitable peak.
+Friends have climbed it and while it is a little tough to be considered a simple trekking peak, it is a suitable peak for anyone who has some modest but real technical skills.

 A - Ombigaichen 6340m

 Khumbu region.
-This mountain is just north of Mingbo La and SE of Ama Dablam.
+This mountain is just north of Mingbo La and southeast of Ama Dablam.
 It used to be known as Puma Dablam.
+I don't have more info.

 A - Abi (6097m)

 Khumbu region, Mahalangur range.
-This peak has somehow changed and is actually the twin Kangchung peaks (thanks, Mark Horrell).
+This peak has somehow changed names and is actually the twin Kangchung peaks listed immediately following (thanks, Mark Horrell).

 A - Abi - Kangchung Shar (pyramid) - UIAA Peak 6103m/20,023ft / 6043m